OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 When creating the MiraMon driver output can be a whole folder or a file with extension (*.pnt*, *.arc* or *.pol*):

-- If it's a **folder** this will contain all the translated layers with the original name in the origin dataset.
+- If it is a **folder** this will contain all the translated layers with the original name in the origin dataset.

   - In this case a *.mmm* file will be created referencing all layers in the origin dataset to make easy open it with MiraMon software.
-  - In this case the **-f MiraMon** file output file format name has to be specified.
+  - In this case, specify the MiraMon file output format name using the -f option (**-f MiraMon**).

-- If it's a **file** with extension all the translated layers in the origin dataset will be created with the specified name.
+- If it is a **file** with extension all the translated layers in the origin dataset will be created with the specified name.
   Use this option only when you know that there is only one layer in the origin dataset.

 When translating from a MiraMon format the MiraMon driver input needs to be a file with one of the described extensions: *.pnt*, *.arc* or *.pol*.
 The extension *.nod* is not valid for translation.

 MiraMon feature attributes are stored in an associated *.dbf* file called extended MiraMon *.dbf* file.
-This is an improvement of DBASEIV dbf files.
+This is an improvement of dBASE IV DBF files.
 The specification of this format can be found in `this file
 <https://www.miramon.cat/new_note/usa/notes/DBF_estesa.pdf>`__.

-This extended *.dbf* files cannot be opened with Excel or other typical programs.
+These extended *.dbf* files cannot be opened with Excel or other typical programs.
 Only the free MiraD program can open them.
 It can be downloaded from `the page <https://www.miramon.cat/USA/Prod-MiraD.htm>`__.

 Field sizes